garmyhr/MotiMatch/README.md

 Program for finding motifs in a genome.

 # Running the script
-This script takes 4 arguments.
+This script takes 4 arguments:

-motif - one or multiple motifs in .fasta format\n genome - entire genome sequence in .fasta format\n n - number of hits wanted\n p - Total pseudocounts added\n
+motif - one or multiple motifs in .fasta format

+genome - entire genome sequence in .fasta format

+n - number of hits wanted

+p - Total pseudocounts added

     $ python3 MotiMatch.py <motif> <genome> <n> <p>